Water supply and sanitation in India: Achieving continuous water supply in Karnataka

 In the cities of Hubli, Belgaum and Gulbarga in the state of Karnataka, the private operator Veolia increased water supply from once every 2–15 days for 1–2 hours, to 24 hours per day for 180,000 people (12% of the population of the 3 cities) within 2 years (2006–2008).
 This was achieved by carefully selecting and ring-fencing demonstration zones (one in each city), renovating the distribution network, installing meters, introducing a well-functioning commercial system, and effective grass-roots social intermediation by an NGO, all without increasing the amount of bulk water supplied.
 The project, known by its acronym as KUWASIP (Karnataka Urban Water Sector Improvement Project), was supported by a US$39.5 million loan from the World Bank.
 It constitutes a milestone for India, where no large city so far has achieved continuous water supply.
 The project is expected to be scaled-up to cover the entire area of the three cities.

-Karnataka Urban Infrastructure Development & Finance Corporation (KUIDFC) has taken up North Karnataka Urban Sector Investment Program (NKUSIP) covering 25 towns.
+Karnataka Urban Infrastructure Development & Finance Corporation (KUIDFC) has taken up North Karnataka Urban Sector Investment Programme (NKUSIP) covering 25 towns.
 Ilkal is one of the Project town, where 24 X 7 water supply project was implemented.
 The construction activities commenced in February 2013 and 24 X 7 water supply is commissioned in September 2015.
 The system is running successfully since then.